Fear of Being Touched – Haphephobia

-The Fear of Being Touched is Technically Known as Haphephobia.
+The fear of Being Touched is also known as Haphephobia.

 If your Fear of Being Touched is centred around sexual intimacy then you might be suffering with Genophobia.